Marino Pieretti

+Biography

+Born in Lucca, in Tuscany, Pieretti grew up in San Francisco's North Beach district.
+He was a right-handed pitcher who appeared in 194 major-league games, 68 as a starting pitcher.

 Pieretti stood 5 ft 7 in tall and weighed 153 lb.
-A stalwart in the Pacific Coast League of the era (he won 122 games and lost 112 for various PCL teams between 1943 and 1956), he came to the Majors after winning 26 games for the 1944 Portland Beavers.
-He was known as "Submariner" in his stint with the Beavers because of his sidewinder delivery.
+A stalwart in the Pacific Coast League (PDL) of the era (he won 122 games and lost 112 for various PCL teams between 1943 and 1956), he came to the major leagues after winning 26 games for the 1944 Portland Beavers.
+He was known as "submariner" in his stint with the Beavers, because of his sidearm delivery.